jffournel/website/content/publication/electric-cars-and-network-effects-are-subsidies-the-right-tool-for-reducing-emissions/index.md

   stations to install in their region to provide charging capacity to EV owners.
   My findings suggest the subsidy program to be responsible for 45.7% of electric vehicle sales and 27.7% of charging stations installed between 2012 and 2018.
-I estimate abating emissions in this way to have an average cost
+I find evidence that firms did not alter their pricing decisions significantly in presence of the subsidy such that passthrough is almost complete.
+Finally, I estimate abating emissions in this way to have an average cost $1,345 and a marginal cost of $1,541 per ton of CO2 which is significantly higher than current estimates for the social costs of carbon.
-  $1,345 and a marginal cost of $1,541 per ton of CO2 which is significantly higher than current estimates for the social costs of carbon.
   Part of the reason behind these sizeable costs is that 62.1% of new electric vehicle sales associated with the policy came from consumers that would have chosen not to purchase a vehicle if no subsidy was available, suggesting that the policy poorly targeted the right consumers. "
 draft: false
 featured: true
 tags: []